MarikaKonturova/timer-18ang-space/README.md

 ## questions
 - not component but simple template?
-- how to insert local images into app
 - make own pipe that shows min:sec from sec (+)
 - service or main component? how to trigger func to render success when timer is 0 (why do  we need context if we can just pass output/input or just {{variable}} inside ng-template)
 - changeDet.strategy works for all children by default. is it costy for component that really don't need it (rerender for ex. every second)?